era-platform/cene-for-racket/notes/20190731-lexical-units.md

 (export export-metadata-op ...)
 ```

-(TODO: Design this.
-It should look up the given export operations and export all the things each one of them specifies.)
+(In short: It looks up the given export operations and exports all the things each one of them specifies.)

+Returns control to the macroexpander to continue expanding the portion of the stream that follows the closing paren, and does the rest of its work concurrently with that.

+Spends its "what does this lexical unit define, what does it export, and what struct tag export circumstances does it determine?" familiarity ticket to say that it exports each of the things listed by each of the given export metadata operations.

 ---